Finding The Most Profitable App Business Models

 - Runs profitably with a small amount of users

-“Addictive” Virtual Goods with In-App Purchases
+Virtual Goods with In-App Purchases

+Don’t apply this app business model to the wrong app category.
 If you have a productivity or cloud-based app, resist the temptation to charge users for items in your app, like to-do’s.
-Such items don’t offer an intrinsic rewards, they’re “cost centers” instead of “reward centers”.
-It’s much easier to let users purchase a subscription or “Pro upgrade” if they want to keep using your app.
+Such items don’t offer an intrinsic rewards, they’re cost centers instead of reward centers.
+Instead, offer a premium subscription or a Pro upgrade.

 A free app can make revenue with: